 Our center is blessed to have so many wonderful and experienced teachers – some who are here regularly and some who visit on occasion to share their perspective – all dedicated to passing on the Dharma.

 These are some of the smiling faces that you may see leading retreats, classes and events around Aryaloka:

-Amala lives near the coast in New Hampshire.
+Amala lives near the coast in Maine.
 She has two young adult children, her favorite people on the planet!

 Danakamala’s name means “Lotus of generosity.”
 He lives in Portsmouth and has been involved with Aryaloka for the last 20 years.
 Danakamala was ordained in July 2008 in California.
 Since his ordination he has been working with other Order members in creating opportunities for the study of the Dharma and the practice of meditation.

 Dayalocana was given her name when she was ordained in 1995.
 It means “Eyes of compassion or mercy.”
 She wishes to develop eyes of wisdom along with compassion.
 Since 1989 Dayalocana has been traveling an hour from her home several times a week to study and practice with the wonderful sangha at Aryaloka.

 Dharmasuri was ordained in 2006 on a six-week ordination retreat in Dunkeld, Scotland.
 She lives and works in Portland, Maine, with part of the winter months away in Georgia.
 She is the current chairperson for Nagaloka.
 Her love of the Dharma is noted in her name, Dharmasuri, which means “Heroine that embodies the path to Enlightenment.”